Standing Up For the Sitting Disabled (Hireup News & Features, 18 August 2021)

 Pipelined Into Prison

-This article first appeared in Kill Your Darlings on 8 October 2018.
+Published in Kill Your Darlings, 8 October 2018.

 Shakira* sits comfortably in tracksuit pants in a small office in the Sisters Inside building.
 In the adjoining room, twelve other teenagers are painting at a long table, a weekly after-school art session, where young women who have been criminalised are encouraged to reflect on their experiences and support each other.
 The girl speaks in a low monotone, the words coming out faster than I can keep up.
 Born in Port Macquarie, her parents split up, and then after a couple of years her mum met another guy who’s now her stepdad, and he’s been in jail a couple of times, and her mum’s gone back into jail recently, and her mum had a kid with her stepdad, and she has a twin brother who’s in juvie, a little brother who is two, and two younger sisters who are twins, two years younger than her.
 Her blonde hair is tied back in a ponytail and she speaks without looking at me.
 ‘I’ve been in fifteen foster homes in my life,’ she says.